VersionLens/loops-python-unofficial/README.md

 }
 ```

-If there is an error, a descriptive error message will be returned:
+If there is a problem with the request, a descriptive error message will be returned:

 ```json
 {